 The Nissan Altima looks good from the outside and maintains a more conservative look than its slightly larger and more expensive sibling, the swoopy Maxima.
 Among the Altima, Optima, Passat and Malibu, the Malibu looks the freshest and most modern.
 The Altima is the next best-looking thanks to its headlights and distinct grille.

 How It Drives

-The Altima can be powered by either a standard 182-horsepower, 2.5-liter four-cylinder engine, or a 270-hp, 3.5-liter V-6 for the more power-minded buyer.
+The Nissan Altima can be powered by either a standard 182-horsepower, 2.5-liter four-cylinder engine, or a 270-hp, 3.5-liter six-cylinder for the more power-minded buyer.
 Both engines are mated to a standard continuously variable automatic transmission with front-wheel drive.
 The car I drove had the four-cylinder.

 Setting aside all thoughts of conserving fuel, the Altima tends to react well when driven moderately aggressively, with a tendency to understeer.
 There’s nothing thrilling about it, but — more important for this class — nothing unexpected or surprising happens when the car is pushed.

 The biggest downer of the driving experience is the engine and transmission sound.
 The engine sounds sort of flat and not pleasing with a bit of a weird whine from the CVT.
 It’s not a loud sound, though, so those inclined to listen to the radio when driving might not even notice it.
 Road noise is worth mentioning, as I heard a bit more of it than I expected.
 The Malibu and Passat are the quietest of the competitive set, while the Altima and Optima are the noisiest.